DieselNet Technology Guide » Diesel Filter Materials

 Please log in to view the complete version of this paper.

 Figure 1.
-Gas Flow in a Monolith Filter
+Gas flow in a wall-flow filter

 (Courtesy of Corning Inc.)

-Wall-flow monoliths are most commonly available in cylindrical shapes, as shown in Figure 2, although oval cross-section parts are also possible for space constrained applications.
+Wall-flow monoliths are most commonly available in cylindrical shapes, as shown in Figure 2, although oval or square cross-section parts are also possible.

 (Courtesy of NGK)

-Wall-flow filter walls have a distribution of fine pores which have to be carefully controlled in the manufacturing process.
-Total material porosity is typically between 45 and 50% or higher, while the medium pore sizes range usually from 10 to 20 µm.
-Filtration mechanism on monolith wall-flow filters is a combination of cake and depth filtration.
+Wall-flow filter walls have a distribution of fine pores that have to be carefully controlled in the manufacturing process.
+Total material porosity is typically between 45 and 50% or higher, while the mean pore size (MPS) usually ranges from 10 to 20 µm.
+Filtration on monolith wall-flow filters occurs through a combination of cake and depth filtration.
 Depth filtration is the dominant mechanism on a clean filter as the particulates are deposited in the pore network inside the wall material.
 As the soot load increases, a particulate layer develops along the wall surface in inlet channels and cake filtration becomes the prevailing mechanism.
-Typically, monolith filters have filtration efficiencies between about 70 and 95% of total particulate matter (TPM).
-Higher efficiencies are observed for solid PM fractions—elemental carbon and metal ash (as discussed earlier, particulate filters may be ineffective in controlling SOF and sulfate particulates).
+Typically, monolith filters have filtration efficiencies between about 70 and 95% of total particulate matter (TPM) by mass.
+Higher efficiencies are observed for solid PM fractions—elemental carbon and metal ash—and for solid particle numbers (PN).

 Wall-flow monoliths are typically extrusions made from porous ceramic materials.
-Two materials most commonly used in commercial filters include cordierite and silicon carbide (SiC).
-Cordierite is a synthetic ceramics developed for flow-through catalyst substrates and subsequently adapted for the filter application.
+Materials most commonly used in commercial filters include cordierite and silicon carbide (SiC).
+Cordierite is a synthetic ceramic developed for flow-through catalyst substrates and subsequently adapted for the filter application.
 Cordierite filters have been used mostly in heavy-duty engine applications.
-Silicon carbide has been used for a long time in a number of industries for such applications as semiconductors, abrasives, or high temperature/molten metal contact materials.
-More recently, it was introduced as a filter material in diesel passenger cars.
-The newest commercial filter monolith material is aluminum titanate, also introduced for the passenger car application.
+Silicon carbide has been used for a long time in a number of industries such as semiconductors, abrasives, or high temperature/molten metal contact materials.
+In the mid-2000s, SiC was introduced as a filter material for diesel passenger cars and remains common in light-duty applications.
+Another commercial filter material, aluminum titanate, is also used primarily for light-duty diesel vehicles.

 ###